Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

           4.destination_reg_address.v
           5.comaparator_to_check_branch.v

-          Modules to transfer control form Execution stage to Memory Stage
+          Modules to transfer control from Execution stage to Memory Stage

                    a.ALU_OUT_EX_MEM.v
                    b.read_data_memory_ID_EX_stage.v
                    c.write_destination_reg_ID_EX_stage.v
+                   d.write_data_memory_ID_EX.v

+          6.MAC_unit_EX.v

+            //separate mac unit for execution

+          7. forwarding_logic_unit.v

+            //This unit compares the insructions for hazards and then select the mux lines to

+          8. lw_use_stall_unit.v

+             //This unit detects the load use stall and stall for one cycle for this hazard

+          9. upper_ALU_mux

+            //These muxes used to select signal bypassed for rs1

+          10. lower_ALU_mux

+            //These muxes used to select signal bypassed for rs2

+           11.instruction_buffer.v (EX_MEM_instruction)

+             //Buffer to transfer instruction from EX to MEM stage

+            12.

 4.Memory Stage:-

           1.data_memory.v